 In the UK, certification is typically provided by accredited third parties such as:

 Insurance providers often demand certified security systems to be installed, as they view uncertified or DIY systems as higher risk.
+According to recent data from the Office for National Statistics, while overall crime has seen fluctuations, the complexity of commercial theft remains a significant concern for underwriters.
 Without certification, they cannot be confident that your business is adequately protected, which could result in increased security risks and in their eyes, likelihood of something going wrong.
 If you don’t have a certified security system, you may experience the following with your insurance provider:

 Intruder alarms are often the first line of defence against burglary, and they prove effective too, with figures showing those without are three times more likely to be broken into, than if one were to be installed.
 Intruder alarms have also been shown as a great deterrent with criminals, with many criminals not targeting sites with a security alarm system installed.